kushagrasanghi/Automated_Gardening_System/README.md

 This, as stated earlier, is a basic automation and has the potential of growing and become better with time.

 Project Overview
   -Microcontroller: Raspberry Pi
   -Sensors: Soil moisture sensor, water level sensor

   -Functions:

-    ~Automatically waters plants based on soil moisture and tank water level.
+    Automatically waters plants based on soil moisture and tank water level.
-    ~Controls artificial lighting based on light intensity.
+    Controls artificial lighting based on light intensity.
-    ~Mobile app for manual control and real-time data monitoring.
+    Mobile app for manual control and real-time data monitoring.

   -Software and Tools:

-    -Python3: Scripts for interfacing Raspberry Pi with various components and the internet.
+    Python3: Scripts for interfacing Raspberry Pi with various components and the internet.
-    -Visual Studio Code: Development environment for the app.
+    Visual Studio Code: Development environment for the app.
-    -GPIO: Python library to send and receive signals from Raspberry Pi.
+    GPIO: Python library to send and receive signals from Raspberry Pi.
-    -LightSensor: Python library for interfacing Raspberry Pi with LDR.
+    LightSensor: Python library for interfacing Raspberry Pi with LDR.